4/16

 How to understand food energy without obsessing over numbers.

-3 min readmeal awarenesssustainable nutrition
+2 min readmeal awarenesssustainable nutrition

-Why Awareness > Obsession
+Why Meal Awareness Matters

-We don't need to memorize calorie charts.
+You do not need to memorize calorie charts.

-We need to understand patterns, principles, and portion signals.
+You need to understand patterns, principles, and portion signals.

 What Is Meal Awareness?